stgnet/bulkexts/README.md

 bulkexts
 ========

-create bulk extensions for testing FreePBX
+create bulk extensions for testing FreePBX or Switchvox

 Requirements
 ------------